-While some may be dreaming of a white Christmas, not everyone loves the idea of shivering throughout the winter season.
-Whether you need to fly south for the winter or you’re California dreamin’, here are five hotspots to wait out Old Man Winter.
+While snow is beautiful to look at, not everyone loves the idea of shivering through each winter season.
+So, whether you need to fly south for a little break or you’re California dreamin’, here are five hotspots to wait out Old Man Winter this year.

 While not quite the south, and not quite the southwest, Texas can be blistering hot or it can see snow in many areas.
 Austin is ideal, however, as the temperatures stay mild throughout late fall and through the end of winter.
 Better still, winter is almost always dry, and in the unlikely event it snows, it won’t be very much.

 Austin always has fun events being hosted, giving you plenty of opportunities to have your cool day in the sun while listening to live music too.

 Scottsdale is a unique part of the southwest, being less “home on the range” and more “Rodeo Drive”.
 Surrounded by mountain views, upscale shopping, and mild temperatures during the day, many call Scottsdale their winter home away from home.
 The city also hosts plenty of weekly art and family events to check out.